stellaw1/portfolio-site/posts/blog/2023-08-04-first-week-as-corporate-slave.md

 ---
-title: First Week at the New Job Reflection
+title: First week at the new job reflection
 date: '2023-08-04'
 ---